A question that we often get from users driving traffic to their experiments from Facebook is:

 At SplitMetrics we only count Unique Visitors to an experiment.
 If 5 users visit your experiment page 15 times, Splitmetrics will only report 5 Unique Visitors.
 This is done to ensure accurate results and avoid any errors or bias caused by duplicate events.

-Facebook, on the other hand, by default reports all clicks and interactions with your ad, even those that doesn’t result in users visiting your page including actions like:
+Facebook, on the other hand, by default reports all clicks and interactions with your ad, even those that don’t result in users visiting your page including actions like:

 - Expanding description or comments section